Kym Carter

-Lelia Kym Carter Begel (born March 12, 1964, in Inglewood, California), also known as Kym Carter, is a former heptathlete from the United States, who represented her native country at the 1992 Summer Olympics in Barcelona, Spain.
+Lelia Kym Carter Begel (born March 12, 1964, in Inglewood, California), also known as Kym Carter, is a former heptathlete from the United States, representing her native country at the 1992 Summer Olympics in Barcelona, Spain.
 There she finished in eleventh place.

-Carter is the executive director of the Carl Lewis Foundation, and a board member of Sound Body Sound Mind, a program to increase physical fitness in high schools.
+Carter is the Carl Lewis Foundation's executive director and a board member of Sound Body Sound Mind, a program to increase physical fitness in high schools.
 She is the mother of twins.